crowdsupply/cs-casper/README.md

-# Casper
+# Fork of Casper

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+The Ghost theme for the [Crowd Supply blog](https://blog.crowdsupply.com).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.

 ## Copyright & License